stephanie2187/Wahoo-Wanderings-V3/README.md

 # Inspiration:
-Charlottesville's vibrant, tight-knit community, which often goes largely undiscovered by students- especially first years.
+For UVA's 2024 HooHacks hackathon, we were inspired by Charlottesville's vibrant, tight-knit community, which often goes largely undiscovered by students- especially first years.

 # What it does:
-Gives students a list of mysterious objectives with written/visual hints to guide them around Charlottesville attractions.
+Gives students a list of mysterious objectives with written/visual hints to guide them around Charlottesville attractions and "gamify" the process.
 Aimed towards new students who are less familiar with Grounds and the surrounding area.

 # How we built it:
 Used a Java-based backend to create a database storing users' past visited locations and how many map objectives they have completed.
 On the frontend, combined HTML/CSS/JS with Leaflet for map functionality and Bootstrap for cohesive design.

 # Challenges we ran into:
-We were not ultimately able to connect the back and front ends in the way we had initially envisioned.
-Also encountered issues with creating/validating new users and their login credentials.
+We were not ultimately able to connect the back and front ends in the way we had initially envisioned because of issues creating/validating new users and their login credentials.

 # Accomplishments that we're proud of:
 Came in for our very first hackathon primarily equipped with Java knowledge, and very little of anything else- we were able to achieve basic functionality in countless tools and frameworks we had never used before HooHacks.
+When we found that the Maps API did not meet our unique needs on the frontend map component, we quickly pivoted to a new solution and implemented Leaflet for the first time.

 # What we learned:
 We learned that managing user data, with our current skillset, is ambitious and probably not realistic for a 24 hour hackathon.
 However, we learned that we are able to push our limits further than we ever imagined previously.